Stage 1 Mesothelioma

 Surgeries for Stage 1 Mesothelioma

-Surgery aims to remove as much of the cancer as possible.
+Surgery for mesothelioma aims to remove as much of the cancer as possible.
 Stage 1 mesothelioma is localized, which means it only affects a specific part of the body.
 So, surgeons may be able to achieve complete surgical resection.
 This means that they were able to remove any visible mesothelioma tumors and affected tissues.

 Surgery is not typically a standalone mesothelioma cancer treatment, but is often used in multimodal plans.
 Surgery is often performed before chemotherapy, which kills the remaining cancer cells.
 There are many types of mesothelioma surgeries.
 Some stage 1 patients may only qualify for certain types of surgery.
 This can depend on the patient’s type of mesothelioma and overall health.